 \ The PPCO created this annual report following a comprehensive retrospective file review in 2024.
 The report provides the status of open files as of December 2024.
 Between 2022-2024, the PPCO undertook significant efforts to address the previous multi-year backlog of investigations to bring outstanding investigations to conclusion.
 Investigators prioritized older files to ensure fairness and efficiency in the resolution process.
-As a result of these efforts, all outstanding investigations have been concluded for the above reporting dates; hence, the number of open files is reduced to zero.
+As a result, all outstanding investigations have been concluded for the above reporting dates; hence, the number of open files is reduced to zero.
+As of December 2024, one PPCO investigation from 2022-23 remains open.

-Founded Investigations 2016 - 2021
+Founded Investigations 2018 - 2023